tghuntCoursera/CrsDsGaCD_prj_1/CodeBook.md

 * For specific information regarding the base study please refer to the following link:
 *  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-* Data processing performed by run_analysis.R:
-*  Download the samsung zipped data file if it is not present
-*  Unzip the file if the data directory does not exist
-*  Read in the test data set
-*  Add the column names, descriptive activity names and subject numbers to the dataset
-*  Delete unsed objects
-*  Read in the train dataset
-*  Add the column names, descriptive activity names and subject numbers to the dataset
-*  Delete unsed objects
-*  Combine the train and test data
-*  subset the mean, stdev, activity and subject columns from the dataset
-*  Summaries the subset by calculating the mean of the means and stdev
-*   It should be noted that it is not proper to calculate the mean of stdev as it is done here *

 ###Collection of the raw data
 * For specific information regarding the base study please refer to the following link:
 *  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones